hal/elemento/README.md

 ## Templates
 Elemento provides an easy way to take existing HTML content and use it in your GWT application.
 Templates can be either HTML snippets or full HTML documents where you select an element and its children.
 This allows you to preview your templates more easily during design without running the application.

-Elemento uses annotation processors to generate code which picks the HTML content from your template.
+Elemento leverages annotation processors to generate code which picks the HTML content from your template.
 This code generation is inspired by Google's [AutoValue](https://github.com/google/auto/tree/master/value#how-to-use-autovalue) and it might take some time to get used to it.

 ### Getting Started
 Let's say you've got the following HTML document called `Todo.html`: